Generalized permutohedra, h-vector of cotransversal matroids and pure O-sequences: Generalized permutohedra

 \begin{lemma}[\cite{Po}] For two spanning trees $T,T'$, the corresponding Minkowski cells can be in the same mixed subdivision only if $U(T,T')$ has no directed cycles of length $\geq 4$. \end{lemma}

 We will say that $T,T'$ are \newword{compatible} if it satisfies the condition of Lemma~\ref{lem:utt}, and \newword{incompatible} if not.

 Before we end, we will state some basic facts about spanning trees of bipartite graphs that we will be using.
-Recall that we are assuming $G$ to be a bipartite graph inside $K_{m,r+1}$.
+Recall that we are assuming $G$ to be a bipartite graph inside $K_{n,r+1}$.
+Let us add in the extra assumption that $n \geq r$.
 Let $T$ be a spanning tree of $G$.
-Given a subset of vertices $I'$ on the right side, define $\chi_T^{-1}(I')$ to be the set of vertices on the left side connected to $I'$ in $T$.
-Given a subset of vertices $I$ on the left side, define $\chi_T(I)$ to be the set of vertices on the right side connected to $I$.
-And define $LD_T(I)$ to be the sum of $d_i$ for each $i \in I$ in $T$, where $ld(T) = (d_1,\cdots,d_m)$.
-The proof of the following lemma is straightforward and it will be omitted.
+We use $LD_T(I)$ to denote the sum of $d_i$'s for $i \in I$, where $ld(T) = (d_1,\cdots,d_n)$.
+We use $N_T(I)$ to denote the set of neighbors of vertex set $I$ inside a graph $T$.